PatrickLang/kubernetes-windows-dev/README.md

 Once SSH is connected, use an RDP client to connect to `localhost:5500`.
 Use `mstsc.exe` on Windows, [FreeRDP](http://www.freerdp.com/) on Linux, or [Remote Desktop client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac) for Mac.

 When you initially connect, there will be a command prompt open (if using Server Core), otherwise you can use the start menu to open a new PowerShell window.
 If you're on Server Core - run `start powershell` in that window to open a new PowerShell window.

+### Scriptable method - SSH

+First, get the node's private IP with `kubectl get node` and `kubectl describe node`.
+Most likely it's in the range of `10.240.0.*`

+Next, SSH to the Linux master node, then to the node IP.

 ### Scriptable method - PowerShell Remoting